 - Hackers often change the information while they have access to your account.

-- Whether they change it or not, hackers can often use the information that they find in your account to immediately regain access to your account by requesting a password reset after you change your password.
+- Whether they change it or not, hackers can often use the information they find in your account to immediately regain access to your account after you change your password by requesting a password reset.